 Chocolate is rich, intense, and fatty.
-Adding some fresh, fruity, and zesty tones of orange fruit create an overall experience that is equal parts nostalgic and invigorating.
+Add some fresh, fruity, and zesty tones of orange fruit to create an overall experience that is equal parts nostalgic and invigorating.
 It is the true magic of chocolate and orange.
 A perfect match from heaven that doesn't overwhelm each other.

 The Best Orange-Chocolate Biscotti

 - Stand mixer or electric hand mixer, baking sheet

 - cookie sheet pan lined with parchment paper

 - 1 ½ teaspoon baking powder

 - 2 large eggs, room temperature

 - 1 cup sugar